SEA Payment Acceptance Stack 2026: HitPay, Xendit, PayMongo, Pomelo for Multi-Country SEA Sellers

 Three common SEA payment acceptance mistakes:

-• Skipping QR rails (PayNow, PromptPay, DuitNow, QRIS, QR Ph, VietQR) at checkout.
-They are 100-220 basis points cheaper per transaction than cards in their home markets and increasingly the consumer default.
+- **Single-Stripe stack for SEA cross-country D2C above SGD 200,000 monthly revenue.** The fee delta plus conversion-rate uplift from native methods justifies the multi-processor complexity within one quarter. - **Skipping QR rails (PayNow, PromptPay, DuitNow, QRIS, QR Ph, VietQR) at checkout.** They are 100-220 basis points cheaper per transaction than cards in their home markets and increasingly the consumer default. - **Pomelo Pay for single-country merchants.** Per-country specialists beat the cross-country aggregator on home-country fees by 10-40 basis points; only switch when cross-country operations justify the consolidation.

 For SEA D2C and mid-market merchants in 2026: under SGD 50,000 monthly revenue, Stripe-only is fine for simplicity.
 From SGD 50,000 to 500,000, run one local-specialist per country in your revenue mix (HitPay Singapore, Xendit Indonesia, PayMongo Philippines).
 Above SGD 500,000 with cross-country mix, evaluate Pomelo Pay for consolidation versus per-country specialists.
 Above SGD 5,000,000 monthly cross-country, run direct merchant relationships with each SEA country's local processor and use a payment-orchestration layer.